 The following example scenario was created to help you visualize how TopologySources use ERIs to define connections between resources and render topology maps.

 In the diagram above, we are illustrating how a TopologySource orchestrates the relationship between an airplane and the hanger that it parks in.
 Let’s walk through the diagram counter-clockwise:

 - Starting with the TopologySource in the bottom right of the diagram, we see that its “recipe” is to connect resources whose ERIs contain the key “123333” with resources whose ERIs contain the key “VanGogh.”
-Once these resources are connected, an edge (relationship) is formed with the edge type (i.e. name) of “Parking-In.”
+Once these resources are connected, an connection (relationship) is formed with the connection type (i.e. name) of “Parking-In.”

 - Immediately above the TopologySource, three resources have been identified as having ERIs containing the keys referenced by the TopologySource: Main Hangar, Boeing, and Airbus.
 Two of these resources have an external resource type (ERT) of “Airplane” and one has an ERT of “Hangar.”
 Three different DataSources assigned these ERI/ERTs respectively.

 - As we move to the left, we see how the topology map is modeled on the backend.
 Notice in the upper left that there is only one vertex representing the two airplane resources.
 As discussed in the ERI Merging section of this support article, LogicMonitor looks for duplicate ERI keys when rendering topology maps; if the same ERI key is assigned to two or more resources (as is the case here, both share the ERI key “Riverland”) they are merged into a single vertex.
 In the event that a vertex represents merged resources, its display name will be that of the resource with the smallest ERI and its ERT will be the one that comes first alphabetically.

 - Continuing on, the Main Hangar resource is modeled, without change, as a vertex.